Tag: Statistics

 California-based artist Loren Madsen, a long-time data sculptor (see our 1995 entry and our interview with him), created an outdoor sculpture where steel tubes show falling crime rates across eight crime categories over 30 years.
 The sculpture stands in front of a police station and jail in Chicago City.
 Sources: Healther Schultz (2015) California Sculptor Completes Commissioned Piece.
 Image courtesy of Loren Madsen.
 Also see Steven Pinker's TED Talk on the topic.

 Added by: Pierre Dragicevic, sent by: Loren Madsen.
-Category: Passive physical visualization Tags: crime rate, data sculpture, outdoor sculpture, statistics, temporal data
+Category: Passive physical visualization Tags: crime, data sculpture, outdoor sculpture, statistics, temporal data

 2019 – Physical Violin Plot